-Once you have accepted your internship opportunity AND obtained instructor approval, you may create your internship placement in the S4 database and begin your required compliance forms.
+Once you have accepted your internship opportunity AND obtained instructor approval, you may create your internship placement in the Academic Internship Database and begin your required compliance forms.

 (If you want to work with a particular organization that is not in the database, refer to the steps for requesting a community partner).

 • An email copy of your placement and forms will be automatically sent to the internship site supervisor you provided.

 Before attending the first day of your internship, you MUST have reported your placement in the database.
 You will also want to check in with your internship course instructor.

 Your internship course instructor will provide course internship information such as when you may begin your internship, assignments/projects, timekeeping information, and other important information.